 Their impact on politics could, in theory, be tremendous.
 By staying single when marriage is still idealized, single women are already pushing back against conventional expectations and constraints, creating 21st-century connections and intimacies beyond the old nuclear family model.
 They vote overwhelmingly democratic.
 So the democrats should be beating down their door, promising to wash their cars, watch their kids.
 But they don’t vote typically in the same proportions that married people do.
 I think they’ve been so left out of the process by the way politicians talk about single women, the way they leave them out of the conversation when they talk about families.
 As a single woman, I want a choice about which role I want to fulfill.
 If I had to be a wife, I would go stark raving mad.
 So having a role can be very important, but we don’t all fit into the same roles.

-This article was originally published in Nautilus Magazine‘s blog, Facts So Romantic, in March 2016.
+This article originally appeared on our blog, Facts So Romantic, in March 2016.

 Lead image credit: Photofest Digital Library